Maxi69K/zurea_shop_fr/README.md

 # Zurea Shop

-Project done using HTML, CSS and vanila JavaScript.
+Project done using React, Redux and SCSS.

 ### `Zurea Shop` :point_right: [Live Demo](https://zurea-shop.netlify.app) :point_left: just do a CTRL+click (to open :link: in a new tab)